solarslurpi/obsidian-transcriber-plugin/README.md

 # Obsidian Transcriber Plugin

-### 📢 Description
+# 📢 Description

 The Obsidian Transcriber plugin converts an audio file or YouTube video into an Obsidian note.
 Both the metadata and the text are captured in the note.

 <!-- Note section, Blue -->
 <div style="padding: 10px; border-left: 3px solid #0CD2FC; background-color: #0D5463;">
-  <strong>Note:</strong> The Obsidian Transcriber plugin requires a connection to an Obsidian Transcriber service.
-Refer to the section on setting up and using the Obsidian Transcriber service for details.
+  <strong>Note:</strong> The Obsidian Transcriber plugin requires a connection to an <a href="https://github.com/solarslurpi/obsidian-transcriber-service">Obsidian Transcriber service</a>.
 </div>

-### 🎥 Demo of Transcript with Chapters and Titles from YouTube Video
+# 🎥 Demo of Transcript with Chapters and Titles from YouTube Video

 YouTube video: [Bluelab Pulse Meter Review](https://www.youtube.com/watch?v=KbZDsrs5roI)